keith12345/cpp_udemy/notes/section07_arrays_and_vectors.md

 * Sounds like you should be able to store objects in arrays (think iterating through a random forest)
 * Array allocations are contiguous in memory (this allows fast access).
 * Arrays are zero indexed.
-* If you try to index out of range I think you get an errors
+* If you try to access an index that's out of range you'll access whatever happens to be at that memory address
 * When you print an array (not the contents of that array) you actually get the memory address of that array
 * Note that some compilers actually place limits on the number of dimensions that arrays can have